openpnp/openpnp/Setup-and-Calibration:-Feeders.md

 ### Setting Z
 It's important to set the right Z height for the feeder so that the nozzle just barely touches the part before it picks.
 Each feeder has a Z setting in it's configuration panel, although some of them look different than others.
 In all cases, just look for the Z field in the settings and make sure it's set to where the nozzle needs to go to pick the part.

+## Choosing a Feeder
+Here is a short description of the feeder types supported by OpenPnP:

+* ReferenceStripFeeder: A feeder that allows the user to place a cut piece of SMT tape on the machine.
+The feeder will advance along the tape and pick parts from it.
+Cover film must be removed manually.
+Supports vision for setup and part centering by referencing the holes in the tape.

+  See [[ReferenceStripFeeder]]'s page for more information and help.

+* ReferenceDragFeeder: A "drag" feeder which allows the use of an Actuator, typically a solenoid with a pin, to advance the tape by dragging it.
+Basic vision for part center detection is also supported.

+* ReferenceTrayFeeder: Supports 2D arrays of parts in trays.
+Currently limited to trays that are aligned at 90 degrees in X and Y. Simple incremental pick, no vision.

+* ReferenceTubeFeeder: The simplest feeder which picks from the same location every time.
+Intended to be used with a vibratory tube feeder that presents a part at the same location repeatedly.

 ## Adding a Feeder
 Let's add a Strip Feeder to the machine so that we can test the feeder system.